richarddagba/Email-marketing/Personalized_Email_Marketing_Analysis.md

 ![image](https://github.com/user-attachments/assets/48896fa7-7d29-47d9-9a15-b686e2e53af7)

-We performed a two-proportion z-test to evaluate the significance of the difference in open rates:
+I performed a two-proportion z-test to evaluate the significance of the difference in open rates:

 - **Group A (Personalized)**: 54 opens out of 93
 - **Group B (Generic)**: 21 opens out of 91